25 Best Dark Web Links in 2024 (Use Dark Web Sites Safely)

 ExpressVPN’s top security and privacy features make it the best VPN for the dark web.
 All ExpressVPN servers are protected by premium security and privacy features for safe .onion browsing, including:

-I was impressed by ExpressVPN’s fast speeds — during tests with a nearby server and the Lightway protocol, I was surprised to find that ExpressVPN occasionally improved my Tor connection speeds. .onion sites loaded more quickly, with DuckDuckGo results populating in just 3 seconds (other VPNs took 6-10 seconds).
+I was impressed by ExpressVPN’s fast speeds — during tests with a nearby server and the Lightway protocol, I was surprised to find that ExpressVPN occasionally improved my Tor connection speeds.
+Dark web pages loaded more quickly, with DuckDuckGo results populating in just 3 seconds (other VPNs took 6-10 seconds).

 Unfortunately, ExpressVPN has some top features that don’t work with the Tor network.
-Its Advanced Protection, which includes malware, ad, and adult content blocks, isn’t compatible — these only work with content on the surface web, not .onion sites.
+Its Advanced Protection includes malware, ad, and adult content blockers, but it isn’t compatible with Tor — these only work with content on the surface web, not .onion sites.
 It’s a shame, as these tools would be valuable on potentially risky dark web sites.

-ExpressVPN’s prices start at $6.67 per month for a 1-year + 3 months subscription.
+ExpressVPN’s prices start at $4.99 per month for a 2-year + 6 months free subscription.
 All plans are backed by a 30-day money-back guarantee, so you can try ExpressVPN and see if it’s right for you.
 If you change your mind, you can get a full refund.
 I tested the process, and it took just 3 minutes to arrange a refund over live chat.
 I had my money back in 5 days.

 2. NordVPN — Unique Security Features Designed for Browsing .onion Sites